Diagnosed with mpox? 7 ways to protect your skin from scarring

 The symptoms and spread vary from person to person, and the bumps may or may not cause symptoms.
 Some people describe the sores as itchy or uncommonly painful.
 If scratched or picked, the rash can spread to other areas.

-"Symptoms can start within three weeks of contact with monkeypox virus.
+"Symptoms can start within three weeks of contact with mpox virus.
 Flu-like symptoms can be absent or happen before, or sometimes after, the rash appears," says Jennifer Adams, MD, board-certified dermatologist.
 "Once the rash pops up, it's usually two to four weeks until all spots heal up."

-Will monkeypox leave scars?
+Will mpox leave scars?
 Are they permanent?

-Most monkeypox lesions will not leave a scar behind, but it is possible to have scarring and discoloration.
+Most mpox lesions will not leave a scar behind, but it is possible to have scarring and discoloration.
 Similar to chickenpox, many lesions may fade over time.
 But if lesions are picked at, scratched or otherwise messed with, they can leave different types of permanent scars behind.

 7 ways to protect your skin from scarring